digikare/nestjs-prom/README.md

 ### Metric endpoint

-The default metrics endpoint is `/metrics` this can be changed with the customUrl option
+The default metrics endpoint is `/metrics` this can be changed with the metricPath option

 ```ts
 @Module({